 The planet of Vuvv has seven moons.
-Can you work out how long it is
+Can you work out how long it is between each super-eclipse?

-that the given products are correct?
+Can you work out the arrangement of the digits in the square so that the given products are correct?
 The numbers 1 - 9 may be used once and once only.

 Can you fill in this table square?
 The numbers 2 -12 were used to generate it with just one number used twice.

 Can you find the chosen number from the grid using the clues?

 A game for two people, or play online.
 Given a target number, say 23, and a range of numbers to choose from, say 1-4, players take it in turns to add to the running total to hit their target.